 An accessible RV can open a whole new world of travel and adventure for people with mobility problems.
-RV traveling has many advantages including an always available, clean, accessible bathroom; a comfortable bed for middle of the day breaks; the opportunity to prepare and eat your own food (good if you require a special diet); a place to stay where there aren’t available hotels and an end to the hassle of carting everything from a vehicle to a hotel room.
-The major disadvantage is the large size of a RV.
+RV traveling has many advantages including an always available, clean, accessible bathroom; a comfortable bed for middle-of-the-day breaks; the opportunity to prepare and eat your own food (good if you require a special diet); a place to stay where there aren’t available hotels and an end to the hassle of carting everything from a vehicle to a hotel room.
+The major disadvantage is the large size of an RV.
 Choosing routes and parking spots requires a little more planning.
 Finding the right RV and equipment involves a bit of research and experimentation.

 There are four basic types of RVs – class As which look like buses, class Bs which look like fancy vans, class Cs which have a sleeping bunk over the vehicle cab, and trailers.
-Larger trailers, also known as fifth wheels, require a full size pickup for towing and have steps up to the master bedroom.
+Larger trailers, also known as fifth wheels, require a full-size pickup for towing and have steps up to the master bedroom.
 Since all trailers are rather complicated to hook up to the tow vehicle, I wouldn’t recommend them for someone who uses a wheelchair.
-Class B are usually too cramped inside with little room to maneuver a wheelchair.
-That leaves class As and class Cs.
+Class B is usually too cramped inside with little room to maneuver a wheelchair.
+That leaves class As and Class Cs.

-Many class C motorhomes have a queen sized bunk over the cab but this area can also house an entertainment center.
-The floor plan is similar to class As but the front seat do not swivel and there is a step down to the driver and passenger seats.
+Many class C motorhomes have a queen-sized bunk over the cab but this area can also house an entertainment center.
+The floor plan is similar to class As but the front seat does not swivel and there is a step down to the driver and passenger seats.

 Making an RV Accessible

-The inside can be changed and designed to be accessible with some of the same features found in houses such as roll-in showers, grab bars, adjustable beds and ceiling tracks.
-Some other accessible features that might be more unique to a RV are remote control window blinds, remote control vent fans and sofa beds that open electrically.
+The inside can be changed and designed to be accessible with some of the same features found in houses such as roll-in showers, grab bars, adjustable beds, and ceiling tracks.
+Some other accessible features that might be more unique to an RV are remote control window blinds, remote control vent fans, and sofa beds that open electrically.
 Many of the components in RVs are scaled down which makes them easier to use from a seated position.
-I can easily access the entire refrigerator, the stove top and kitchen sink.
+I can easily access the entire refrigerator, the stove top, and the kitchen sink.

 Buying an RV

-My husband and I are fulltime RVers and wanted a fairly specialized RV so we had one custom made.
-It’s a small 25’ class C built on a four wheel drive truck chassis with solar panels and large water tanks.
-This allow us to camp in the forest instead of relying on crowded campgrounds.
+My husband and I are full-time RVers and wanted a fairly specialized RV so we had one custom-made.
+It’s a small 25’ class C built on a four-wheel drive truck chassis with solar panels and large water tanks.
+This allows us to camp in the forest instead of relying on crowded campgrounds.
 To make it accessible for me and my wheelchair we had a wide entrance door and Super Arm lift installed.
 Our dinette seats one person.
 The opposite side is left open so that I can pull up to the table in my chair.
 We have a folding door in place of one bathroom wall and grab bars and a chair in the shower.